Shape and Icon controls in Power Apps

 These controls include arrows, geometric shapes, action icons, and symbols for which you can configure properties such as fill, size, and location.
 You can also configure their OnSelect property so that the app responds if the user selects the control.

 Key properties (icons and shapes)

 Fill – The background color of a control.

-OnSelect – How the app responds when the user selects a control.
+OnSelect – Actions to perform when the user selects a control.

 Key properties (icons only)

 Icon - The type of icon to display (for example, ArrowDown or ShoppingCart).

 Rotation - The number of degrees to rotate the icon.